 Before coming to UC Davis to establish Wheelhouse, Ms. Cooper served as an independent consultant and as longtime advisor on pre-K-to-14 education issues for the leader of the California State Senate.
 In that role, she shaped and shepherded the Pro Tem’s education agenda, provided counsel on state education budget matters, and led multi-year campaigns to increase quality pre-kindergarten opportunities for low-income children, reduce the number of high school dropouts, and strengthen pathways to college.
-She is Special Advisor to the Stuart Foundation and President of the Board of Directors of the nonprofit EdSource.
-She brings deep experience in project management, policy advocacy, communications, government affairs and philanthropy.
+She is Special Advisor to the Stuart Foundation, past President of the Board of Directors of the nonprofit EdSource, a Director of the James B. McClatchy Foundation and a member of the board of the non-profit Ten Strands.
+She brings deep experience in project initiation and management, policy development and advocacy, research translation, communications, government affairs and philanthropy.

 Michal Kurlaender, Lead Researcher, Professor

 Dr. Kurlaender is Department Chair and a Chancellor’s Fellow at the UC Davis School of Education.
 She investigates students’ educational pathways, in particular K-12 and postsecondary alignment, and access to and success in postsecondary education.
 She has expertise in alternative pathways to college and college readiness at both community colleges and four-year colleges and universities.
 Kurlaender works closely with national data and administrative data from all three of California’s public higher education sectors systems.
 She also studies the impact of racial and ethnic diversity on student outcomes.
 She has been a visiting scholar at the Russell Sage Foundation and was elected to the National Academy of Education in 2020.